lawrennd/old_talks/_simulation/includes/herd-immunity.md

 $$
 \notes{Note that the first term matches the term from the Susceptible equation.
 This is because it is the incoming exposed population.

 The exposed population move to a second compartment of exposure, $E_2$.
 I believe the reason for this is that if you use only one exposure compartment, then the statistics of the duration of exposure are incorrect (implicitly they are exponetially distributed in the underlying stochastic version of the model).
 By using two exposure departments, Thomas is making a slight correction to this which would impose a first order gamma distribution on those statistics.
-A similar trick is being deployed for the `infectious group'.
-So we gain an additional equation to help with these statistics,}
+A similar trick is being deployed for the 'infectious group'.
+So we gain an additional equation to help with these statistics,}\newslide{}
 $$
 \frac{\text{d}{E_2}}{\text{d}t} = \sigma E_1 - \sigma E_2.
 $$